pxdeoleo/ObsidianVaultStudy/Dynamics365/Business Central App Developer Associate/21. Entitlements and permission sets/Access Control.md

 > [!summary]
-> Microsoft Dynamics 365 Business Central defines access through Entitlements and Permissions, now transitioned from database data to AL code, improving security, traceability, and support.
+> Microsoft Dynamics 365 [[Business Central]] defines access through [[Entitlements and Permissions]], now transitioned from database data to AL code, improving security, traceability, and support.
 >
 #### Definitions
-- **Entitlements**: Objects customers can use based on their license or Microsoft Entra ID role.
+- **Entitlements**: Objects customers can use based on their license or [[Microsoft Entra]] ID role.
 - **Permissions**: Objects assigned by an administrator or partner.

 > [!info] New Object Types